e-shen2022/CPT_SIZE/zeen.md

                     console.log(allergyl);
                     //if this cell includes string inputted by user, output of where safe or not is returned in html if (speccells[k].innerText.toLowerCase().includes(allergyl)) {
-                        console.log('this product is unsafe, return to product selection');
+                        console.log('This product is unsafe and contains the ingredient you are allergic to.');
-                        outputElement.textContent = 'this product is unsafe, return to product selection';
+                        outputElement.textContent = 'This product is unsafe and contains the ingredient you are allergic to.';
                         return;
                     } else {
-                        console.log('this product is safe for use! enjoy!');
+                        console.log('This product is safe for use!
+Enjoy!');
-                        outputElement.textContent = 'this product is safe for use! enjoy!';
+                        outputElement.textContent = 'This product is safe for use!
+Enjoy!';
                         return;
                     }
                 }
             //will inform user if product is not in table/database yet } else {
-                console.log('product not in our database');
+                console.log('Product not in our database.
+Check spelling, or enter different product.');
-                outputElement.textContent = 'product not in our database';
+                outputElement.textContent = 'Product not in our database.
+Check spelling, or enter different product.';
             }
         }
     }